Siddpawar9222/Obsidian-Vault/SpringBoot/003-Spring_Data/002-Spring_ORM/004-Hibernate.md

 # Transactions in Hibernate

-In Hibernate, transactions are used to group a set of operations that should be treated as a single unit of work.
+In Hibernate, <font color="#ffc000">transactions are used to group a set of operations that should be treated as a single unit of work</font>.
 When you use transactions with sessions, you ensure that changes made to the database are atomic, consistent, isolated, and durable (ACID properties).

 ### When and How Transactions are Used:
 1. **Data Manipulation:**